WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 WBIA supports a web-based REST API that allows for local functions to be called from public end-points.
 The POST and GET arguments that are passed to the web server by the client are automatically parsed into Python-valid objects using a customized JSON converter.
 Any responses from API calls are also wrapped by a JSON encoding and thus also need to be serialize-able.

-Any function that you with to expose to the web simply needs a `@register_api decorator` added above the function's definition (after any `@register_ibs_method)` decorators.
+Any function that you wish to expose to the web simply needs a `@register_api` decorator added above the function's definition (after any `@register_ibs_method)` decorators.
 This decorator takes in the endpoint and the allowed HTTP method(s) (e.g. GET, POST, PUT, DELETE) that are allowed.
 The same REST endpoint can point to different functions through the specifications of different methods.

 ### WBIA REST API